 Dental crowns are a popular dental treatment—and for good reason.
 They are incredibly versatile in that they offer both a cosmetic and a functional benefit.
-They work to strengthen teeth that have weakened, and they prevent any further damage.
+They work to strengthen teeth that have weakened, and prevent any further damage.
 They can also be used as ‘caps’ to cover damaged or misshapen teeth and create a more aesthetically balanced smile.

 What are Dental Crowns?